valentinajemuovic/banking-kata-java/README.md

 ## Running Spring Boot

+To manually run the app.

 ```shell
 ./gradlew runApp
 ```

+Then `CTRL+C` to terminate the app.

 <!--- TODO: VC: Building also the entire app, maybe running with fakes? --->